Загальні відомості про алергічні та атопічні розлади

 Mast cell stabilizers block the release of mediators from mast cells.

-Mast cell stabilizers are used when other drugs (eg, antihistamines, topical corticosteroids) are ineffective or not well-tolerated.
+Mast cell stabilizers are used when other medications (eg, antihistamines, topical corticosteroids) are ineffective or not well-tolerated.
 They are also frequently used in patients with mast cell disease when mast activation and release of mediators overwhelms conventional antihistamines.

-These drugs may be given
+These medications may be given

 • Orally (cromolyn, ketotifen)